tahnil/influence-production-helper/README.md

 - **Next.js**: A React framework for server-side rendering and generating static websites.
 - **TypeScript**: A statically typed superset of JavaScript.
 - **Tailwind CSS**: A utility-first CSS framework.
-- **Zustand**: A small, fast, and scalable barebones state-management solution.
 - **Axios**: A promise-based HTTP client for the browser and Node.js.
 - **React Hook Form**: A performant, flexible, and extensible form library for React.
 - **Zod**: A TypeScript-first schema declaration and validation library.